-To run cron using your web browser, you need to secure cron.php in a browser first.
-Then, login to the Magento server.
+To run cron using your web browser, you need to secure cron.php in your browser first.
+Then, log in the Magento server.
 Using bash shell, you can use the syntax below:

-To run Magento commands in any directory, add it to your system PATH by using this code: <your Magento intall directory>/bin and run them as ./magento <command name>.
+To run Magento commands in any directory, add it to your system PATH by using this code: <your Magento install directory>/bin and run them as ./magento <command name>.

 Troubleshooting Magento Cron Job

 If your cron job is not working, you need to recheck its setup.
 Make sure that the instructions are valid.
 If you merely copy commands set in this tutorial, then it won’t work.
 Adapt the commands according to your server.